mrs4ndman/cheatsheets/nvim-tmux.md

 - ### NORMAL:

+    - h, j, k & l = move left, down, up and right character by character (can be used with motions)

+    - d = "dd" deletes a line, but it can be combined with "t", "f", and "a" / "i"

+    - D = Deletes from where the cursor is to the end of the line

+    - c = "cc" changes an entire line (drops you in Insert mode), works like "d"

-    - Ctrl + a = Iterate the number under the cursor
+    - C = Changes from where the cursor is to the end of the line

-	- Ctrl + d = Goes half a page down / forward | Baja media página

-	- Ctrl + u = Goes half a page up | Sube media página

-	- Ctrl + f = Goes a full page down / forward | Baja una página entera

-	- Ctrl + b = Goes a full page up / backward | Baja una página entera

-    - Ctrl + g = Gets info about the file (name, size, route to it)

 	- x = The better way to delete characters

+    - v = Puts you in visual mode, usually combined with motions

+    - V = Puts you in visual mode, but selects by lines instead of words

+    - r = Replaces the letter the cursor is on with the letter you press after

+    - R = Puts you into replace mode, which allows you to overwrite (try it out)

+    - \<\< = Indent an entire line backwards

+    - \>\> = Indent an entire line forwards

+    - \< = Can be combined with a selection / motion to indent backwards x number of lines

+    - \> = Can be combined with a selection / motion to indent x number of lines

-    - = = Indents the current line correctly
+    - = = "==" indents the current line correctly

     - =ap = Indents the whole paragraph & surrounding whitespace

-    - \> = Can be combined with a selection or motion to indent x number of lines

-    - \< = Can be combined with a selection or motion to backwards-indent lines
+	- p = Pastes either the last thing yanked or deleted in the line above the cursor

+    - P = Pastes either the last thing yanked or deleted in the line above the cursor

+	- d$ = deletes from the cursor to the end of the line -

+	- 0 = deletes from the beginning of the line to the cursor

+    - \<number>gg / \<number>G = Go to line \<number>

-	- b & w = Jump backwards and forwards to the next word / different format of text (no need for space)
+    - b & w = Go to the beginning & ending of a word / different text format (counts space as a word)

     - W = Jump to the next space-separated text

     - e = Go to the ending of a word

     - gg = Go to the first line

     - G = Go to the last line

-	- \<number>gg / \<number>G = Go to line \<number>

-	- p = Pastes either the last thing yanked or deleted

-	- d$ = deletes from the cursor to the end of the line -

-	- 0 = deletes from the beginning of the line to the cursor

 	- $ = Go to the end of the line

 	- _ = Go to the start of the line

 	- 0 = Go to the beginning character of the line

+    - ^ = Go to the beginning word of the line

+    - \* = Searches for other instances of the word

+    - ; = When using t + <character>, go to the next instance of the specified character

+    - zz to center the page based on the cursor's position

+    - Ctrl + a = Iterate the number under the cursor

+    - Ctrl + d = Goes half a page down / forward | Baja media página

+    - Ctrl + u = Goes half a page up | Sube media página

+    - Ctrl + f = Goes a full page down / forward | Baja una página entera

+    - Ctrl + b = Goes a full page up / backward | Baja una página entera

+    - Ctrl + g = Gets info about the file (name, size, route to it)

 - #### MOTION COMBINATIONS